da4all/da4all.github.io/_cards/rhetorical-numbers.md

   citation: "Wolfe, Joanna.
 'Rhetorical Numbers: A Case for Quantitative Writing in the Composition Classroom.' *College Composition and Communication*, vol. 61, no. 3, 2010, pp. 452–75.
 JSTOR, http://www.jstor.org/stable/40593335.
 Accessed 10 Dec.
 2024."
 ---

 **Note:** This article is not open-access but can be located in many library databases.
-You may also choose to watch a recorded lecture by Joanna Wolfe accessible [here[ (https://www.dwrl.utexas.edu/2016/11/07/rhetorical-numbers-a-workshop-with-dr-joanna-wolfe/).
+You may also choose to watch a recorded lecture by Joanna Wolfe accessible [here](https://www.dwrl.utexas.edu/2016/11/07/rhetorical-numbers-a-workshop-with-dr-joanna-wolfe/).